 Sundowning, or sundown syndrome, affects some people who have Alzheimer's disease and dementia.
-People with dementia who "sundown" experience periods of increased confusion and agitation as the sun goes down -- and sometimes through the night.
+People with dementia who "sundown" get confused and agitated as the sun goes down -- and sometimes through the night.

 Sundowning may prevent people with dementia from sleeping well.
 It may also make them more likely to wander.
-Sundowning is a common cause of caregiver burnout.
+Due to the stress it puts on caregivers, sundowning is a common cause of caregiver burnout.

 People who sundown may become more:

 People with sundowning often have trouble sleeping.
 They may: